North Sydney Boys High School: History

 North Sydney Boys' began off-site in temporary classes in 1912, as North Sydney Intermediate High School, which was located in Blue Street.
 At the beginning of 1915, the new school on the corner of Falcon Street and Miller Street, Crows Nest was opened to 214 students.
 In 1932, the school subsequently chose the Falcon as its mascot, as well as its logo according to the location of the school on Falcon Street, the Old Boys' Union adopting the name Old Falconians' Union in 1933.
 After years of controversy in relation to the appropriate start date for the school, it was decided to celebrate the centenary in 2012.

 The first headmaster was Nimrod Greenwood.
 He had been headmaster of the North Sydney Superior School before the establishment of the High School and had 33 years of service as Headmaster of the two schools.
 On his retirement in 1915, he was succeeded by Charles Rattray Smith who had founded Newcastle High School and was to go to head Sydney High School in 1918.
 Smith was succeeded by the headmaster who had replaced him at Newcastle High School, William Williams, who guided the school for the next 13 years.
 On his promotion to Inspector, Williams was succeeded by the then Headmaster of Newcastle Boys' High School, Robert F. Harvey, in 1932; Harvey was head until his death in 1947.

 Following its closure in 1969, students from North Sydney Technical High School were transferred to NSBHS.

+In 2010, a teacher at the school called for students to stop attending and over-relying on coaching services, due to a lack of attention in class stemming from "overconfidence" and ignoring topics taught in class, with the principal speaking out against this "ongoing" issue in school assemblies.
+Students were encouraged to engage in extra-curricular activities rather than a wholistic focus on academics.

+In 2022, North Sydney Boys was one of the several schools that launched an investigation into student involvement in a private online Discord chatroom run by senior students at Knox Grammar School, with accounts linked to students by their student emails used to send "racist, anti-Semitic and homophobic videos, messages and rantings on violent misogyny".

-In 2023, North Sydney Boys became the top HSC ranked school in NSW, surpassing James Ruse Agricultural High School, a position that it retained in 2024.
+In 2023, North Sydney Boys became the top HSC ranked school in NSW, surpassing James Ruse Agricultural High School, a position that it retained in 2024 and 2025.

-In 2025, a 15 year old student was found wielding a large knife after an altercation in a school kitchen.
-The school was placed in lockdown until the student was tased and arrested by police.

 Academic Results

-North Sydney Boys' High School has consistently achieved outstanding academic results in both the National Assessment Program Literacy and Numeracy (NAPLAN) and Higher School Certificate (HSC) assessments.
-The school has regularly placed in the third standard deviation against all Australian students as well as students with a similar background in NAPLAN examinations.
 North Sydney Boys' has ranked within the top 5 schools in New South Wales by the percentage of examinations sat that achieved a distinguished achievers for the past decade.
+Additionally, the school regularly places within the third standard deviation against all Australian Students, as well as students from similar socio-economic backgrounds, in the National Assessment Program Literacy and Numeracy (NAPLAN) and Higher School Certificate (HSC) assessments.